tony-aw/tinycodet/README.md

 2)  prevent overriding core R functions
 3)  clarify which function came from which package
 4)  prevent attaching functions from a package globally
+5)  a package that is not detached also has no detaching issues (like when a package is attached by another attached package)
-5)  prevent polluting the namespace (the more packages that are attached, the higher chance of masking functions, and the more difficult to de-bug your code)
+6)  prevent polluting the namespace (the more packages that are attached, the higher chance of masking functions, and the more difficult to de-bug your code)